 The following are the periods when stock arrives.
 This is the rough timeframe for buying products made for specific seasons.

 Summer and back to school: July – August.

 Autumn & Winter: September – October.

 We stock products from world renowned brands, technical brands, and small boutique brands to give you as much variance in good quality footwear as possible.
 We also stock many specialist shoes to help with various medical conditions.
-To find out about each of them, please see our dedicated brand pages by navigating the menu at the top of our website.
+To find out about each of them, please see our dedicated brand pages.

 Please see our delivery information below for all UK orders.

-– Royal mail special delivery Guaranteed next day delivery before 1pm: £11.99 (order by 1pm)
+– Royal Mail Special Delivery: Guaranteed next day delivery before 1pm: £11.99 (order by 2pm)

 For European and International deliveries, please contact us for available options.

 We aim to process orders on a daily basis.
 However, please note that these times are subject to our business hours.

 If there is a slight amendment that you wish to make, we may be able to change your order.
 Orders cannot be cancelled if they have been dispatched.
 Please contact us in either case and we will be happy to help.